lucasjerocha/Git-Repository-Regional-Statistics/README.md

 ## Contributors

-- Seu Nome - Desenvolvedor principal

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+- Lucas Rocha

 ## Acknowledgments

 - This analysis was inspired by the need to understand GitHub usage patterns across different regions.
-- Special thanks to Nome da Fonte dos Dados for providing the dataset.
+- Special thanks to professor Jose Maria for providing the dataset.